-D. Discussions
+6.4 Discussions

-Although a major bottleneck of the training phase is still the gradient computation by GPU workers, here we estimate how much an entire training phase can be accelerated by introducing the proposed network switch in the case of the preliminary evaluation in Section III-A. Using the proposed network switch, the gradient aggregation and parameter optimization are performed during a communication between a host machine and remote GPU devices, so "Aggregation and Optimization" part of Figure 3 is accelerated.
-The proposed network switch performs the gradient aggregation in 98.5% of the 10GbE line rate, and it accelerates the parameter optimization of Adam algorithm by approximately 1.2x compared to the GPU-based approach.
-Based on these results, an entire training phase is shortened by approximately 5% in the case of the preliminary evaluation in Section III-A. In addition to this speedup, since the gradient aggregation and parameter optimization are offloaded to the network switch, the saved CPU and GPU resources can be used for the other tasks.
+Although a major bottleneck of the training phase is still the gradient computation by GPU workers, here we estimate how much an entire training phase can be accelerated by introducing the proposed network switch in the case of the preliminary evaluation in Sect.
+3.1.
+Since the aggregation and parameter optimization are done by the proposed FPGA-based switch during packet transfer between the remote GPUs and host machine, "Aggregation and Optimization" of Fig. 3 are accelerated in this paper.
+These parts account for 8.1% (2.9% for Aggregation and 5.2% for Optimization) of total execution time.
+The proposed network switch accelerates the parameter optimization of Adam algorithm by approximately 1.2x compared to the GPU-based approach.
+Also, the parameter aggregation is done in a stream processing manner in 98.3% of the 10GbE line rate, which can eliminate most computation time for the aggregation.
+Based on these results, an entire training phase is shortened by approximately 5% in the case of the preliminary evaluation in Sect.
+3.1.
+In addition to this speedup, since the gradient aggregation and parameter optimization are offloaded to the network switch, the saved CPU and GPU resources can be used for the other tasks.